cis-famu/oer-assignment-group-4-1/Chapter-1.md

 -An example would be #include <iostream>.

 ### ```namespace``` and Using ```cin``` and ```cout``` in a Program
+In C++, we can use namespaces to organize our codes into separate, smarter units.
+We can view namespaces as containers that hold identities (functions, variables, etc.) which makes sure they don't clash with other namespaces.

+For example,
+std::cout << "This is the example namespace print function." << std::endl;

+In C++, Cin and Cout are used for respective input and output operations.

+Cin is short for "Console Input".
+This allows the user to input data into the computer.

+In this example, we can get an integer input.

+std::cin >> number;

+Cout is short for "Console Output".
+We use Cout to display output onto the console.

+In this example, we use cout to display "Hello, World".

+std::cout << "Hello, World!" << std::endl;

 ### Using the ```string``` Data Type in a Program